vgmahadevan/CloudmaskResearchFiles/README.md

 **graphMaker.py** - scans output logs for training and validation loss and accuracy; creates a directory called 'graphs' to store png files graphing loss and accuracy against epochs.

+**auto_collect.sh** - bash script to download the logs locally from rivanna and then run graphMaker.py

 **10_30_22** - This was an initial run of cloudmask.
 Cloudmask was run on all gpus and with the default hyperparameter configuration.

 **11_20_22** - There were three runs done on this date, all on the a100 gpu only.